Teaching Music through Performance in Choir - Volume 1

 In Part I of the book, noted choral directors and educators Frank Abrahams, Anton E. Armstrong, Joseph Flummerfelt, Graeme Morton, and Weston H. Noble, cover such topics as breath control, stylistic awareness from polyphony through the Classical period, the challenges of modern music, "Performance Practice in the African American Slave Song," and "Meeting the National Standards through Choral Performance."

-Teaching Music through Performance in Choir is an essential resource for choir directors at all levels and a major contribution to the choral field.
+Teaching Music through Performance in Choir, Volume 1 is an essential resource for choir directors at all levels and is a major contribution to the choral field.

 Teaching Music Through Performance